 Free VPNs have serious limitations over some of the better, paid VPNs, however, the right free VPN is still better for your security than no VPN.

 Considerations For a Free VPN

-Other downsides to free VPNs can include a large amount of advertisements, capped data usage, poor encryption or throttled bandwidth.
-All of these aspects can seriously affect your web experience and security, which is why we tend to recommend people use a reliable paid service, like ExpressVPN.
+Other downsides to free VPNs can include a lot of advertisements, capped data usage, poor encryption or throttled bandwidth.
+All of these aspects can seriously affect your web experience and security, which is why we tend to recommend people use a reliable paid service, like

-Not all free VPNs are created equal, so we’ve come up with this list to help you find out the best that is on offer, so that you can at least have a little bit of protection and piece of mind.
+Not all free VPNs are created equal, so we've come up with this list to help you find out the best that is on offer so that you can at least have a little bit of protection and peace of mind.

 If you're really short on time, here is a quick look at our rankings.
 Scroll down further for more information.

 TotalVPN offer both a free and premium service.
 Their premium service costs $4.99 per month and comes with substantial features, but the free service they offer is one of the best in its price range.
 Of course, a free service isn't going to perform as well as a paid one and it won't have as many extras, but TotalVPN is a good choice for those who are short on cash.

 It's very easy to sign up for TotalVPN and get it up and running.
 Their service doesn't appear to sell off your data, nor are there any ads.
 They limit your bandwidth and your data transfers, which may mean that you will be unable to stream HD videos through their VPN.
 Other restrictions include only offering three servers for their free package and only allowing one device, instead of multiple simultaneous devices.